pyroscope/rtorrent-ps/docs/overview.rst

 -------------------

 The tested and officially supported platforms are `Debian` and any Debian-related Linux distro, specifically `Ubuntu`.
-`Arch Linux` is supported via contributors, and `Fedore 26` has some limited support – anything else vanilla rTorrent runs on will likely work too, but in the end *you* have to fix any problems that might occur.
+`Arch Linux` is supported via contributors, and `Fedora 26` has some limited support – anything else vanilla rTorrent runs on will likely work too, but in the end *you* have to fix any problems that might occur.
 If you want better support for your platform, provide a *working* derivative of